infinum/wordpress-handbook/php_coding_standards.md

 Use [caching](https://10up.github.io/Engineering-Best-Practices/php/#the-object-cache) to speed up the site.

 Use [`pre_get_posts`](https://developer.wordpress.org/reference/hooks/pre_get_posts/) hook to modify your queries in the back end and in the front end (search queries etc.).

+Use [tranisents](https://codex.wordpress.org/Transients_API) to further speed up your site.

 ### I18n